1. Intercultural Communication & Management Competences (5 ECTS)

 Prerequisites : Basic knowledge of Organization/Management or Human

 Professor / Lecturer : Dr. A.-L. Wegener

-Some options in English are given in our sister schools in Fribourg or Geneva for a total of 9 ECTS each.
+Some options in English are given in our sister schools in Fribourg or Geneva for a total of 9 ECTS each (subject

 In Fribourg, the topics should be : "Banking & Finance" (Thursday) and "Competitivity & Sustainability in Digital Society" (Friday)

-Exchange students will recieve financial support to pay for the weekly trip to and from our sister schools.
+Exchange students will receive financial support to pay for the weekly trip to and from our sister schools.

 Prerequisites : Depending on the chosen option

 4. International Innovation Management (5 ECTS)

 is increasingly the source of sustainable competitive advantage for

 firms around the world.
 However, building an organization to